soundpress/RulesOfNYC/docs/c16/index.rst

       (iii) Upon completion of the purchase by the owner, any unit subject to rent regulation solely by reason of Article 7-C of the MDL, and not receiving any benefits of real estate tax exemption or tax abatement, will be subject to subsequent rent regulation after being rented at market value, if such building had 6 or more residential units on: (a) June 21, 1982 for a unit covered under MDL § 281(1); (b) July 27, 1987 for a unit solely covered under MDL § 281(4); or (c) June 21, 2010 for a unit covered by MDL § 281(5) that became subject to Article 7-C pursuant to Chapters 135 or 147 of the Laws of 2010.

-      (iv) The exemption from rent regulation is not available in a building when any sale of improvements takes place on or after the date of a finding of harassment, and before the harassment order is terminated by the Loft Board in accordance with 29 RCNY § 2-02(d)(2) of these Rules.
+      (iv) The exemption from rent regulation is not available in a building when any sale of improvements takes place on or after the date of a finding of harassment, and before the harassment order is terminated by the Loft Board in accordance with 29 RCNY § 2-02(d)(2).

 (e) [Reserved.]